PromQL API

 GET/POST /prom/api/v1/series /api/v1/series Get all time series

-You can call the API in DeepFlow as follows:
+In DeepFlow, you can call the API as follows:

 Get the server endpoint port number: